Lafolie/gobbo/README.md

 Gobbo uses a basic stdin REPL if no source file is given.

 ## Differences from Lox
-As a bit of a challenge I have decided to stray from the source material a little:
+As a bit of a challenge I have decided to stray from the source material a little.
+Items with emphasis are the additional challenges from the book:

+* *Supports nested multiline comments*
 * Does not have `class`, has `struct` instead
 * Has arrays (dynamic)
 * Has hashmaps